nerve-bio/NERVE/README.md

                         of the i-protein' <= mouse_peptides_sum_limit and with absence of match mhc-I and Mhc-II mouse ligands are selected (default: 0.15)
   -p1, --proteome1  Path to proteome or Uniprot proteome ID (see: https://www.uniprot.org/proteomes/?query=&sort=score) (default: None)
   -p2, --proteome2  Path to proteome or Uniprot proteome ID (see: https://www.uniprot.org/proteomes/?query=&sort=score) (default: None)
-  -paefilter, --p_ad_extracellular_filter
-                        Parameter of select module.
-Extracellular proteins with a probability of adhesin (pad) lower than p_ad_extracellular_filter are discarded (0.-1) (default:
-                        0.38)
-  -pacfilter, --p_ad_no_citoplasm_filter
-                        Parameter of select module.
-Non-cytoplasmic Proteins with a probability of adhesin (pad) lower than p_ad_no_citoplasm_filter are discarded (0.-1) (default:
-                        0.46)
-  -pl, --padlimit   Set the probability of adhesin (pad) value cut-off for proteins with 'Unknown' localization in the select module.
+  -pl, --padlimit   Set the probability of adhesin (pad) value cut-off for all proteins in select module.
 Thus, these proteins with a pad value < cut-
                         off are discarded (0.-1) (default: 0.5)
   -rz, --razor      Activation (True) or deactivation (False) of the loop-razor module.
 This module allows the recovery of protein vaccine candidates, with more than 2
                         transmembrane domains, that would otherwise be discarded in the select module.
 The longest loop with minimum len == 'razlen' aa will replace the original